jrschmidt/grandpa-basic-ts/README.md

 Programming 1980 style!!
 The way we did it in the old days.
-Using an HTML5 canvas element and Coffeescript, this project emulates an old fashioned line-numbered BASIC language machine.
+This project emulates an old fashioned line-numbered BASIC language machine.
 On a monochrome monitor, of course, and only upper case letters.
 Green, or amber if you want to get fancy with third party equipment.

 Emulates the action of a computing platform in common use around the year 1980 - a dedicated machine hard-wired for writing and executing programs